 To indicate your preferred first name and/or preferred pronoun, login to myUVM, and click on “Change Your Preferred Name/Pronoun” in the Personal Information box in the center of the page.
 Follow the instructions posted on the “Preferred First Name and Pronoun” form.
 Please remember to hit update to ensure that your preferences have been saved.
 For some applications, the preferred name will immediately display.
 For others, there is a 24-hour waiting period before changes will appear in the system.

 Should you choose to list a preferred pronoun, it will only appear on class rosters and advisor lists.
-Your choice of pronoun is restricted to the following options: none (nothing listed), she, ze, he, and “prefer name only.”
+Your choice of pronoun is restricted to the following options: none (nothing listed), he, she, they, ze, and name only.
+Name only indicates the student wishes to never be referred to by any pronoun.

 Staff with an administrative need (e.g., police, health, and financial services; deans’ office staff) will see both legal and preferred names.
 Similar to GPAs and other sensitive information, these staff are trained on the implications of this access.